lexik/LexikMonologBrowserBundle/README.md

         table_name: monolog_entries
 ```

-Now your database is configured, you can generate schema of your log entry table via following command:
+Now your database is configured, you can generate the schema for your log entry table by running the following command:

 ```
 ./app/console lexik:monolog-browser:schema-create